Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Effects of Coupling Asymmetry

+We conclude this section by studying $\text{Re}(\lambda_2)$ for random multiplex networks with $T=2$ layers, each of which is generated by two of the following generative models:

+\begin{itemize} \item[(i)] Erd\"os-R\'enyi (ER) graphs \cite{erdds1959random} in which each edge is independently created as a Bernoulli random variable probability $p$. \item[(ii)] Barab\'asi-Albert (BA) graphs \cite{barabasi1999emergence}, which are grown by attaching each new node to $m$ edges that are preferentially selected based on their degree. \item[(iii)] Watts-Strogatz small-world (SW) graphs \cite{watts1998collective}, which are created by first assigning nodes positions along a ring and by creating edges between each node and its $k$ nearest neighbors.
+Then, each edge is replaced by a new, randomly selected edge with probability $p$. \end{itemize} We selected these three models, since they give rise to different well-known properties: degree-homogeneity for ER graphs; degree-heterogeneity for BA graphs; and the small-world property for SW graphs.
+Unless otherwise specified, we construct multiplex networks with $N=500$ nodes and choose $p=0.02$ for the ER layers, $m=4$ edges for the BA layers, and $(p,k)=(0.2,8)$ for the SW layers.
+Additional parameter choices are studied in Appendix~\ref{sec:appendix_large}.

+In Fig.~\ref{fig:behaviors_RG}, we study $\text{Re}(\lambda_2)$ for six multiplex networks in which each layer is generated by one of the three generative models.
+(For example, ``ER-BA'' indicates that the first layer is an ER graph, whereas the second is a BA graph.)
+Similar to Figs.~\ref{fig:behaviors_toy}(B) and (C), we plot $\text{Re}(\lambda_2)$ versus $\delta$ in Fig.~\ref{fig:behaviors_RG}(A) and $\text{Re}(\lambda_2)$ versus $\omega$ in Fig.~\ref{fig:behaviors_RG}(B).
+Our main observation in Fig.~\ref{fig:behaviors_RG}(A) is that these six random multiplex networks all exhibit a cooperative optimum for sufficiently large $\omega$.

-For the remainder of this paper, we will develop and apply theory to shed light on the various dynamical and structural mechanisms that can give rise to behaviors (i)--(v) and yield optimally coupled systems that are either cooperative or non-cooperative.
+In Sec.~\ref{sec:theory}, we will develop and apply theory to shed light on the various dynamical and structural mechanisms that can give rise to behaviors (i)--(v) and yield optimally coupled systems that are either cooperative or non-cooperative.
 Our analytical approach is motivated by the following observations.
-Observe in each panel of Fig.~\ref{fig2}(B) that the different curves reflect different choices for the interlayer coupling strength $\omega$ and that the qualitative effects on $\text{Re}(\lambda_2)$ of $\delta$ are consistent across a wide range of $\omega$ values.
-Moreover, observe in each panel of Fig.~\ref{fig2}(C) that there exists a critical value of $\omega$ below which $\delta$ has no observable effect on $\text{Re}(\lambda_2)$.
+Observe in each panel of Figs.~\ref{fig:behaviors_toy}(B) and \ref{fig:behaviors_RG}(A) that the different curves reflect different choices for the interlayer coupling strength $\omega$ and that the qualitative effects on $\text{Re}(\lambda_2)$ of $\delta$ are consistent across a wide range of $\omega$ values.
+Moreover, observe in each panel of Figs.~\ref{fig:behaviors_toy}(C) and \ref{fig:behaviors_RG}(B) that there exists a critical value of $\omega$ below which $\delta$ has no observable effect on $\text{Re}(\lambda_2)$.
 That is, the various effects of coupling asymmetry only arise when $\omega$ is sufficiently large.
-[Interestingly, for the fifth system, $\delta$ appears to affect $\text{Re}(\lambda_2)$ only for intermediate values of $\omega$ near the ICO peak.]
+[Interestingly, the fifth system in Fig.~\ref{fig:behaviors_toy} is an exception, since $\delta$ appears to affect $\text{Re}(\lambda_2)$ only for intermediate values of $\omega$ near the ICO peak.]
 With this in mind, in the next section we present theory to predict the effects of coupling asymmetry on $\text{Re}(\lambda_2)$ for when the layers are strongly coupled with large $\omega$.